What is Windells?

 What is your cancellation policy?

 The $500 deposit to reserve your camp registration is non-refundable.
 Summer camp cancellations made prior to May 1st will receive a partial refund: account balance less the $500 deposit.
 There are no refunds available for cancellations made past May 1st.
 Once your child has arrived at camp there are NO REFUNDS.
 If your camper is injured, has to cancel camp at any time, or leave camp for any reason there are still NO REFUNDS and NO EXCEPTIONS.
+Credits for future sessions may be awarded to campers that depart early due to injury with proper documentation.
+The amount will be based off of Windells Standard of Procedure for Injury Credits.
 We highly recommend purchasing trip insurance to cover your tuition costs in the event of a cancellation.

 If I am a snowboard/freeski camper can I still skateboard/ride BMX?